Four Unexpected Benefits of Learning a New Language

 Even if having learned a language doesn’t formally get you closer to an interview, having done something difficult and unusual serves to make you more memorable as an applicant.
 Being memorable in a crowd can make all the difference.

-I personally had this experience most recently when applying for a job at Lyft in the US.
-Even though it was an American company and at the time only had vague international goals, I learned later that people remembered me as “that guy who lives in China and speaks Chinese”.
+I personally had this experience most recently when applying for a job at a tech company in the US.
+Even though it was an American company and at the time only had vague international goals, I learned later that people remembered me as “that guy who speaks Chinese”.

 Benefits of learning a new language for mental health

 Learning a new language is a workout for the brain.
-It has benefits that are wide-randing, including helping you multitask, solve problems, and delay Alzheimer’s.
+It has benefits that are wide-ranging, including helping you multitask, solve problems, and delay Alzheimer’s.

 And to top it all off, learning another language makes your brain bigger.